Judiciary of Poland: Partisan control of the National Council of the Judiciary

 Given the doubts about the validity of the new KRS as well as other laws concerning the common courts and the judiciary, several courts have made preliminary requests to the ECJ about the overhaul of the judiciary or issued rulings aiming to resist the changes.
 The Supreme Court declared the two new chambers, the Disciplinary and that of Extraordinary Control and Public Affairs, illegal, and found the new KRS "systemically not independent of political interest".
 While this was promptly overturned by the Constitutional Tribunal, arguing that European law was not above the Polish Constitution, the consensus of scholars was that the Tribunal exceeded its competences as it could not assess the constitutionality of the Supreme Court's resolutions.
-A seven-member panel of the Criminal Chamber of the Supreme Court reaffirmed its previous decision in June 2022, declaring the partisan KRS "not equivalent to the constitutional organ [regulated] by article 187 paragraph 1", though ruling that only Supreme Court judges' appointments should be immediately invalidated.

 The ECJ also delivered a judgment ordering the suspension of the Disciplinary Chamber, saying it has deep concern over this key element of the justice system overhaul.
-Because the government ignored the ruling, the ECJ imposed a daily fine of €1,000,000 (later €500,000) for being in contempt of court, which ultimately cost Poland €320 million.
 In addition to that, several judges and lawyers sued in the ECHR to declare the Supreme Court chambers, with the controlling majority being appointed by the new body, to be incompatible with the European Convention of Human Rights, and thus invalidate its rulings.
 The Strasbourg court agreed, declaring the Disciplinary Chamber, the Chamber of Extraordinary Control and Public Affairs and the Civil Chamber not to be independent and impartial tribunals established by law.

 The courts have numerous problems with determining the proper way with dealing with requests for the judge to recuse, including whether recusal is mandated if the only reason for recusal is being appointed by the new KRS.
 Courts have seen contradictory rulings in this respect and there even has been a ruling allowing recusal of judges who themselves process a recusal request.
 Donald Tusk's government decided to publish all rulings of "new" judges with a preceding note listing ECHR and ECJ's rulings that question the impartiality and the correctness of the judges' nomination process.